jphmrst/defblog/README.md

  - `:cat-plists-hash` is the category property list hash table.
  - `:sorted-file-plists` is a list of file property lists sorted in descending order of last-modified date.

+## Current TODOs

+### Things for 0.2

+ - A `PIN` file property for posts that keeps them on the front page and feeds.

+ - Check that a category has posts before generating it, adding it to indices.

+### Things to have before calling it Version 1.0

+ - Format string for each page list entry in `category.txt` file property.

+ - Add options for `CATEGORY-LINKS` pragma in `defblog/page-copy-with-substitutions`.

+ - Develop a scheme for tags, essentially as a virtual superset of
+   categories:

+    - Receive `TAGS` property in posts.

+    - Write `TAG-LINKS` pragma for `defblog/page-copy-with-substitutions`.

+ - Refine `HTACCESS` file generation:

+    - Use the `remote-htaccess` argument for the remote destination of the htaccess file.
+If defined:

+       - Generate to a `gen` directory file

+       - Exclude `.htaccess` from rsync file list

+       - Second call to rsync for the htaccess target

+       - Remove this file in cleanup

+ - Add a forwards-list argument to `defblog` for other forwards.

+ - Ignore/warn about index.org source files in the category
+   directories.

+### Other ideas and tasks

+ - Add a way to create the `Org` for a page/post from scratch/script.